radek-winiecki/my-personal-portfolio/readme.md

 A project of a portfolio and blog website.
 Technologies: HTML, CSS, Bootstrap and JavaScript.

-Some screenshots from the store:
+Some screenshots from the project:

 1. Home: